walliski/dyntim-for-gokz/README.md

 // Default: "180"
 // Minimum: "0.000000"
 dyntim_timelimit_max "180"

+// Default timelimit if there are too few runs on the server to calculate one.
+(Minutes)
+// -
+// Default: "25"
+// Minimum: "0.000000"
+dyntim_timelimit_default "25"

 // Multiply the resulting timelimit with this, before checking min and max values.
 // -